Podenco Canario

 Official measurements, coat, and temperament

-- Ears: Large, erect, and very mobile, allowing for acute hearing.
+- Ears: Large, erect, and very mobile, capable of rotating to detect subtle sounds.

 Breed Trivia